 Whether it’s a business, government agency, organization, or private citizen, everyone wants their information secure.
 Such a significant part of our lives—including personal information, financial transactions, and our day-to-day work—is done online.

 Cybersecurity architects are an essential piece of the cybersecurity puzzle.
-This article will help you understand what cybersecurity architecture is all about, why you should consider becoming one, and how to go about it.
+This article will help you understand what cybersecurity architecture is and cyber security certification in India all about, why you should consider becoming one, and how to go about it.
 Read on and see why this is a great, in-demand career choice.

 Let us now begin by understanding cybersecurity architecture.